Aguiguan: History

-The first sighting of Aguigan by Europeans likely occurred during the Spanish expedition of 1519–1522 of Ferdinand Magellan or by its continuation by Gonzalo Gómez de Espinosa.
+The first sighting of Aguiguan by Europeans likely occurred during the Spanish expedition of 1519–1522 of Ferdinand Magellan or by its continuation by Gonzalo Gómez de Espinosa.
 The Spaniards charted it as Santo Ángel.
 The Spanish missionary Diego Luis de San Vitores visited it in 1669.
-Aguijan was administered as part of the Spanish East Indies from the 16th century to 1899, when Spain sold its possessions in the Mariana Islands to the German Empire.
+Aguiguan was administered as part of the Spanish East Indies from the 16th century to 1899, when Spain sold its possessions in the Mariana Islands to the German Empire.
 Under Germany, it was administered as part of German New Guinea.

-During World War I (1914–1918), Aguijan came under the control of the Empire of Japan in 1914 and after that Japan administered it as part of the South Seas Mandate.
-During the Pacific campaign (1941–1945) of World War II, the Imperial Japanese Army maintained a garrison on Aguijan.
+During World War I (1914–1918), Aguiguan came under the control of the Empire of Japan in 1914 and after that Japan administered it as part of the South Seas Mandate.
+During the Pacific campaign (1941–1945) of World War II, the Imperial Japanese Army maintained a garrison on Aguiguan.
 The garrison surrendered to Allied forces on September 4, 1945, two days after the surrender of Japan; United States Navy Rear Admiral Marshall R. Greer received the surrender of Japanese Second Lieutenant Kinichi Yamada aboard a United States Coast Guard Cutter, the patrol boat USCG 83525, which became the only United States Coast Guard vessel to host a surrender.

-Following World War II, Aguijan came under the control of the United Nations and was administered on its behalf by the United States as part of the Trust Territory of the Pacific Islands.
+Following World War II, Aguiguan came under the control of the United Nations and was administered on its behalf by the United States as part of the Trust Territory of the Pacific Islands.
 Since 1978, the island has been part of the Commonwealth of the Northern Mariana Islands, which became an unincorporated territory and commonwealth of the United States in 1986.